makehumancommunity/makehuman-static-website/content/MPFB/Docs/rigging_posing/rig_helpers.md

 title: "Rig helpers in MPFB"
 draft: false
 weight: 5
-description: "How to work with rig helpers in MPFB"
+description: "How to use MPFB rig helpers in Blender: adding IK controllers for hands, feet and head to make posing the default rig much easier."
 alwaysopen: false
 ---